Updated Feb. 2024

 If you’ve made the trip from Tampa to St. Pete or vice versa, I’m sure you’ve wondered what the heck is happening with the Howard Frankland.
 The Florida Department of Transportation has been working hard to bring 4 new southbound lanes of I-275 into Pinellas.
-Bay News 9 recently reported that the construction for the Howard Frankland is actually ahead of schedule.
-It’s even reported that we may be driving on the new bridge by late 2024.
-The original completion date was going to be in 2025.
+They expect to finish construction by the end of 2025.

-The bridge is expected to have 153 panels built before the road path is added.
-Barring any major storms this year, the FDOT is ahead of schedule.
+The Howard Frankland Bridge is expected to have 153 panels built before the road path is added.
+Barring any major storms this year, the FDOT is on schedule.

 – 100% of pilings have been driven.

 – 93% of bridge footings have been completed.

 – 91% of bridge columns have been completed.